Write Level-2 MATLAB S-Functions

 Set the run-time object's

-1 in order to initialize one input port and
+1in order to initialize one input port and one output port.

 Invoke the run-time object's SetPreCompInpPortInfoToDynamic and SetPreCompOutPortInfoToDynamic methods to indicate that the input and output ports inherit their compiled properties (dimensions, data type, complexity, and sampling mode) from the model.